ne1s0n/paper-drone2report/README.md

 - i) barley field plots from the project [Polyploidbreeding](https://polyploidbreeding.ibba.cnr.it/)
 - ii) tobacco leaves from [GRABSEEDS](https://github.com/tanghaibao/jcvi/wiki/GRABSEEDS) ([Tang et al. 2024](https://plantmethods.biomedcentral.com/articles/10.1186/s13007-024-01268-2))

+You will find the data for the case studies mainly in the [data/](data/) folder, or in the [results/](results/) folder in case of intermediate data/results; however, the precise location of input data is detailed in the description of each case study that you find below.

 ---

 ### Case study n.
 1 - thresholding